Stephen Vargo

-Stephen L. Vargo is an American academic in the field of marketing, currently serving as a professor at the University of Oklahoma.
+Stephen L. Vargo is an American academic and marketing scholar.
+He currently serves as a professor at the University of Oklahoma.

 Background

-Vargo has an MS degree in social psychology and a PhD in Marketing.
+Vargo earned a master's degree in social psychology and a PhD in marketing.
 He has previously worked or taught at the University of Maryland, the University of California Riverside, the University of Cambridge, the University of Auckland, Karlstad University, and the University of Hawai'i.

 Career

 Research

-Vargo’s primary areas of research are marketing theory and thought, service dominant logic (marketing), and consumers’ evaluative reference scales.
-He has had articles published in the Journal of Marketing, the Journal of the Academy of Marketing Science, the Journal of Service Research, the Journal of Retailing, the Journal of Macromarketing, and other major marketing journals and books, including, The Service Dominant Logic of Marketing: Dialog, Debate, and Directions, and The Sage Handbook on Service-Dominant Logic, which he co-edited and Service-Dominant Logic: Premises, Perspectives, Possibilities, which he coauthored..
+Vargo’s research focuses on marketing theory and thought, service-dominant logic in marketing, and consumers’ evaluative reference scales.
+He has published in journals, including the Journal of Marketing, the Journal of the Academy of Marketing Science, the Journal of Service Research, the Journal of Retailing, and the Journal of Macromarketing.

+His books include The Service Dominant Logic of Marketing: Dialog, Debate, and Directions, and The Sage Handbook on Service-Dominant Logic, which he co-edited and Service-Dominant Logic: Premises, Perspectives, Possibilities, which he coauthored.

 Editorial positions

 Vargo currently serves on the editorial review boards of the Journal of Marketing, the Journal of the Academy of Marketing Science, Journal of Service Research, the Australasian Marketing Journal, and the Journal of Service Management and Service Science.
-He has also served as co-editor of a special issue of the Journal of the Academy of Marketing Science, as well as editor of special issues in other leading journals such as European Journal of Marketing and Marketing Theory and MIS Quarterly.
+He has also served as co-editor of a special issue of the Journal of the Academy of Marketing Science, as well as editor of special issues in other leading journals such as European Journal of Marketing and Marketing Theory, and MIS Quarterly.